FlynnVIN10/Zeropoint-Protocol/PM_STATUS_REPORT.md

 **Next Actions:**
 1. Await PM directives and priority updates
-2. Continue Phase 2 development
+2. Test API gateway with Python backend integration
+3. Deploy enhanced monitoring and metrics
-3. Prepare for production deployment planning
+4. Prepare for production deployment planning
-4. Expand testing and documentation
+5. Expand testing and documentation

 *Project is progressing well with rebranding complete and next phase ready to begin.
 Awaiting PM guidance for next priorities.*